 By the way, one cubic meter of water is equal to 1000 liters.
 So 1000 cubic meters means 1 million liters.
 And if you further scrutinize the 1000 liters of water, a general global perception makes it equivalent to;

 - 3,300 cup teas

 - 13 baths

 - Flushing the toilet more than 100 times

-An IMF report says Pakistan is on number three position in the list of countries that face acute water shortages.
-And there are also reports from the United Nations Development Programme (UNDP) and Pakistan Council of Research in Water Resources (PCRWR) which reveal similar statistics.
+An IMF report says Pakistan is in the number three position in the list of countries that face acute water shortages.
+And there are also reports from the United Nations Development Programme (UNDP) and Pakistan Council of Research in Water Resources (PCRWR), which reveal similar statistics.

-By 2025 Pakistan will reach to a level of absolute water scarcity, and this wouldn’t only hit the deserts of the south but the North as well that is known for snow-filled mountains, and more than 5000 glaciers, Neil Buhne, UN Humanitarian Coordinator for Pakistan describes in the report.
+By 2025 Pakistan will reach a level of absolute water scarcity.
+This wouldn’t only hit the south’s deserts but also the North as well that is known for snow-filled mountains and more than 5000 glaciers, Neil Buhne, UN Humanitarian Coordinator for Pakistan, describes in the report.

 The situation is further expected to worsen by 2040 when Pakistan might become the most water-stressed country in the region.

 These warnings don’t come out as a sudden revelation, but the national and international organizations have been alerting Pakistani governments for decades.

 A 2016 report by PCRWR highlights that Pakistan had already touched the water stress line in 1990, and by 2005, it had crossed the red area, i.e., “water scarcity line.”
 Today in 2019, the situation has far more worsened.